kfahn22/gears/README.md

 In the third row, I am experimenting with 3D.
 In the first two images, I have adapted Daniel Shiffman's code from the [3d Supershape challenge](https://thecodingtrain.com/challenges/26-3d-supershapes) to create a 3d shape.
 The last image draws the gear in 3d by varying z when the curves are created.

-In the last row, I am starting to work on shaders.
+In the last row, I am renderig shader versions of the gear.
+The first image shows a solid 2D gear, the second is a mix of the gear and a cube, and the third is a mix of the gear and a sphere.
+If you would like to learn more about mixing shapes, I recommend watching The Art of Code's Martijn Steinrucken youtube tutorial [How to turn your 2d fractal into 3d!](https://www.youtube.com/watch?v=__dSLc7-Cpo).

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->